What is the right moisturizer for your face?

 Garnier SkinActive Clearly Brighter Dark Spot Corrector promotes surface cell turnover to help reveal more radiant, even-toned skin and reduce the appearance of dark spots.
 Formulated with Vitamin C and E, pine bark essence and gentle exfoliating lipo-hydroxyl acid (LHA), use it on areas with dark spots to make them less noticeable over time.

 If your skin is generally discolored and you’re looking to make it look radiant try an overnight peel such as Garnier SkinActive Clearly Brighter Overnight Leave-On Peel.
 Formulated with glycolic alpha hydroxyl acid (AHA) and Vitamin C it can help to fade the look of dark spots revealing smooth and radiant skin.

 What’s the difference between day and night moisturizers?

 Ever wonder what distinguishes a day and night cream?
 Different formulas cater to different skin needs throughout the day.
 “Day creams are often formulated with broad spectrum SPF/UVA protection,” says Dr. Madfes.
 “In addition, they tend to be lighter in texture so they are well suited for layering with other products inone’s beauty routine, such as makeup.
 Night creams typically tend to be more nourishing and slightly richer in texture.”

-The best way to find the right moisturizer for your skin is by assessing your skin type and its needs.
-There are a plethora of moisturizers in the market but your lotion, cream, gel or gel cream should leave skin feeling soft, protect it from outside influences such as free radicals or sun exposure and give it a beautiful glow every day.
+The best way to find the right 5-surprising-ways-to-use-moisturizer-on-your-skin for your skin is by assessing your skin type and its needs.
+There are a plethora of moisturizers in the market but your lotion, cream, gel or gel cream should leave skin feeling soft, protect it from outside influences such as free radicals or moisturizers-for-sun-protection and give it a beautiful glow every day.
 The right moisturizer can make your skin look its most beautiful.